 The committee plans to address certain application controls with the internal IT resource.
-As additional software solutions are implemented for various programs, and as other software solutions mature, the internal IT resource will continue to enhance related application and certain general controls.
+As additional software solutions are implemented for various programs, and as other software solutions mature, the internal

 Software Solutions currently in use

 Listed below are the various software solutions used by various programs.
 Access to these solutions or the actual housing of the software and related data are supported by YVEDDI IT network.